 At Mol station, we gave out free waffles to appreciative rockers on the platform before being whisked to Antwerp and onto another train headed south.
 I disembarked at Brussels North to spend over three hours onlline updating this blog.
 Marina stayed on until Charleroi South and, as I later gathered, made it home both safely and on time.
 A remarkable feat given that she was flying with LyingAir.

 My bus was easy enough to get on and off although there were two screaming kids to put up with until we reached Dusseldorf.
 There was a muted cheer when the doors closed after they’d stepped off.

 Almost seven hours after I got on the bus, I got off in Frankfurt-am-Main (the one in the south-west-ish of Germany) and had to walk a whole two minutes to the Frankfurt Hostel on the other side of the street.

 The directions said to look for the big flag advertising a language school.
-As I arrived late in the evening and it was dark, it would have made more sense to tell me to navigate towards the very brightly-lit and easy-to-spot WORLD OF SEX shop, and just pop into the door next to it.
+As I arrived late in the evening and it was dark, it would have made more sense to tell me to navigate towards the very brightly-lit and easy-to-spot WORLD OF SEX shop where one can obviously buy poppers, and just pop into the door next to it.